MamamaMind/Project/SukStay-Hotel-Booking/README.md

 ## Features

-- Browse hotels and view hotel details
+- Browse hotels and view detailed hotel information
-- Check room availability for specific dates and book hotels
+- Check room availability for specific dates and make bookings
-- Filter and search hotels based on criteria
+- Filter hotels based on criteria
 - User authentication with role-based access (owner and user)
 - Owners can add hotels and rooms
+- **Owner dashboards**:
-- Owner dashboard to manage rooms and hotel listings
+  - Manage rooms and hotel listings
-- Dashboard to track room status, total revenue, and view bookings
+  - Track total bookings, room status, and total revenue
+  - Set room availability (Available / Not Available)
+- **User dashboard**:
+  - Manage all bookings
+  - Track payment status and booking history
+- Email confirmation for bookings

 ## Technologies Used